bleepr/bleepr.github.io/nantas.markdown

 clearly modular and usable in professional settings.
 Because of lack of User Experience training, adjustment to the visual interface and a visual re-design are still clearly needed, but the project has been definitely satisfactory.

+Would have been nice to have a web tool to "draw" the map instead of using text data.

 # Bleepr Design